Ever experienced the unpleasant smell of rotten eggs when opening a pack of sausage links?

 Identifying the Smell of Spoiled Pork Sausage

-If you’re not sure what the smell of bad pork sausage is like, think of the stench of decaying meat.
+If you’re not sure what the smell is like, think of the stench of decaying meat.
 The odor is pungent, and you’ll immediately notice it once you open the package.

 Other Signs of Spoiled Pork Sausage

-Apart from the foul smell, there are other signs that your pork sausages have gone bad.
+Apart from the foul smell, there are other signs that they have gone bad.
 Here are some of them:

 Slimy texture: If the casing of the sausages feels slimy or sticky, it’s another indication that they’re going bad.
 This slimy texture is a result of the bacteria that start to grow on the surface of the meat.

-Change in texture: Spoiled pork sausages will have a mushy or mealy texture.
+Change in texture: They will have a mushy or mealy texture when spoiled.
 If you notice that the texture of the sausages has changed, it’s best to discard them.

 Why You Shouldn’t Consume Spoiled Pork Sausage

-Consuming spoiled pork sausage can lead to food poisoning, which can cause nausea, vomiting, diarrhea, stomach cramps, and fever.
+Consuming it can lead to food poisoning, which can cause nausea, vomiting, diarrhea, stomach cramps, and fever.
 These symptoms can be severe in some cases and can lead to hospitalization.

-It’s best to err on the side of caution and throw out any pork sausages that have gone bad.
+It’s best to err on the side of caution and throw out any that have gone bad.

 What Causes Sausage to Smell Like Rotten Eggs?